 $750M Powerball drawing would be 4th-largest US jackpot

-Lottery officials say the Powerball jackpot for Wednesday's drawing has ballooned to an estimated $750 million , which would be the fourth-largest grand lottery prize in U.S. history.
+Lottery officials say the Powerball jackpot for Wednesday's drawing will be an estimated $750 million , which would be the fourth-largest grand lottery prize in U.S. history.

 A look at the 10 largest U.S. jackpots that have been won and the states where the winning tickets were sold: